Stefan Gates

 Stefan Gates (born 19 September 1967) is a British television presenter, author, broadcaster and live-show performer.
 He has written books about food, cooking and science.
-He has presented over 20 TV series, mostly for the BBC, including Cooking in the Danger Zone about unusual food from the world's more dangerous and difficult places.
+He has presented over 20 TV series mostly for the BBC, including Cooking in the Danger Zone about unusual food from the world's more dangerous and difficult places.
 He develops half of these TV series himself, including the CBBC children's food adventure series Gastronuts and Incredible Edibles.

 Gates presented BBC One's Food Factory.
-He wrote and presented the BBC Two series E Numbers: An Edible Adventure, Full On Food and the BBC Four series Feasts.
+He wrote and presented the BBC Two series E Numbers: An Edible Adventure, Full on Food and the BBC Four series Feasts.

 Gates has also written and presented two BBC Four documentaries: Calf's Head and Coffee: The Golden Age of English Food on food history, and Can Eating Insects Save the World? on entomophagy.
 He appears as a guest on TV and radio programmes including Newsnight, Loose Ends, BBC Breakfast, Sunday Brunch, The Wright Stuff, Iron Chef, Blue Peter, The Alan Titchmarsh Show and This Morning.
-Gates is a panellist on BBC Radio 4's Kitchen Cabinet and has made two radio documentaries.
-He also performs live shows and lectures, many at science and food festivals.
+Gates was a panellist on BBC Radio 4's Kitchen Cabinet, and has made two radio documentaries.

+In addition to his television and radio work, Gates runs a popular YouTube channel, Gastronaut TV, where he shares science-themed videos focused on food, experiments and unusual culinary topics.
+He performs numerous live science shows and lectures at festivals, theatres and schools across the UK, including his touring family friendly show Rude Science Live!, described as "the naughtiest, funniest, most revolting science show" combining humour with curriculum-linked science demonstrations.

+He is the author of 13 books, including recent titles such as Fartology: The Extraordinary Science Behind the Humble Fart (2018), Catology: The Weird and Wonderful Science of Cats (2021), Rude Science (2024), and Science You Can Eat: Putting What We Eat Under the Microscope (2025), a children's science book that explores food through interactive experiments.

 Early life

 Gates was born in London.
-As a child, along with his sister Samantha, was photographed for knitwear patterns and appeared separately in commercials and TV dramas, including Poldark.
+As a child, along with his sister Samantha, he was photographed for knitwear patterns and appeared separately in commercials and TV dramas, including Poldark and Supernatural.
 They were the child models on the cover of English rock band Led Zeppelin's album Houses of the Holy (1973).